Old-Green-Man/strict_orthologs/README.md

 with misannotated genes where two closely related genomes were assembled together.
 This could happen with legitimate sequences also, but should be relatively rare.
-The goal here is to have reliable clusters for doing phylogenetic analyses, even if some clusters may be split etc.
+The goal here is to have reliable clusters for doing phylogenetic analyses, even if some clusters may be split etc (higher specificity; lower sensitivity).

 **The following help information is printed if the program is run without arguments.**